Aletech-Solutions/Aletech-Solutions/README.md

 I’m Alexandre Vieira.

-I’m a software engineer with around nine years of experience in the industry.
+I’m a software engineer with around ten years of experience in the industry.
 Over the years, I’ve worked with small startups, large tech companies, banks, and investment funds, gaining exposure to a wide range of problems, scales, and engineering cultures.

 Some of my repositories make use of AI, others don’t.
 I use the right tools for the job.
 If you’re not a fan of AI, that’s fine, but it won’t change how I build.